 Like other plastics in our sea nurdles …

 There are tips to help you hunt on our website and a leaflet you can download.
-When you have nurdle hunting is over remember to share your findings online.
-It’s really simple to report your sightings.
-We want to know where you were nurdle hunting, how many you found and how long you were hunting for.
-Pictures of your finds are also really helpful and you can upload them on line too.
+Hen you have completed your nurdle hunt, remember to share your findings online.
+It’s really simple to report, all we need to know is:

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.

 Download Adobe Acrobat Reader